papay0/lifegorithms.com/src/pages/review-2020/index.md

 I will not talk about the impact of Covid on the world in this article because this is not the point.

-Without talking about Covid, the first half sucked.
+The first half of 2020 sucked.
 Mainly because of my roommate situation.
 The second half sucked less, mainly because I saw more people, I did different things, visited different places.

 The impact of Covid on my life was not terrible because I was lucky enough to be able to take advantage of the situation.
-Without Covid I wouldn't had been to Hawaii or Cancun.
+Without Covid I wouldn't have been to Hawaii or Cancun.
 Because of Covid, meeting friends was hard and didn't happen often.
-Because of Covid, my VISAs got impacted, my greencard was delayed by a year and my H1B is still not processed because te embassies are closed.
+Because of Covid, my VISAs got impacted, my greencard was delayed by a year and my H1B is still not processed because the embassies are closed.

 ## What makes me happy?